 NOTE: Because much of the information about individual casinos (see left) comes from various sources, if anyone sees incorrect or out-of-date information, please e-mail email@example.com.

 Seven Stars – The Basics

 Seven Stars is the highest tier level in Caesars Entertainment Corporation's Total Rewards® program, requiring 150,000 or more tier credits in a calendar year.
 Seven Stars is preceded by Diamond, Platinum and Gold.
 Diamond cardholders are required to earn 15,000 to 149,999 tier credits in a calendar year; Platinum, 5,000 to 14,999 tier credits; Gold is the entry-level card available to anyone eligible who signs up.
 Starting in 2013 Caesars began to recognize those Diamond cardholders who played more than the minimum, but not enough to achieve Seven Stars.
-Diamond Aspiration Level 2 is achieved at 40,000 tier credits and Diamond Aspiration Level 3 at 80,000.
+In 2014, Diamond Aspiration Level 1 is achieved at 40,000 tier credits and Diamond Aspiration Level 2 at 80,000.
 To learn more about this, click here.
 To view more information about Seven Stars, click here.